elifeasley/elifeasley.github.io/README.md

-# a website created by a data scientis
+# a website created by a data scientist
 ## set your expectations low
 ###lower